Introduction

 Aims and Scope

-The following journals are accepting submissions to the collection:
+The following journals participated in this collection:

 Antimicrobial Resistance & Infection Control